skypjack/entt/docs/md/core.md

 }
 ```

-This is all what the class template has to offer: a `type` inline variable that
+This is all what this class template has to offer: a `type` inline variable that
-contains a numerical identifier for the given type.
-It can be used in any
+contains a numeric identifier for the given type.
+It can be used in any context
-context where constant expressions are required.
+where constant expressions are required.

-As long as the list remains unchanged, identifiers are also guaranteed to be the
+As long as the list remains unchanged, identifiers are also guaranteed to be
-same for every run.
-In case they have been used in a production environment and
+stable across different runs.
+In case they have been used in a production
-a type has to be removed, one can just use a placeholder to left the other
+environment and a type has to be removed, one can just use a placeholder to left
-identifiers unchanged:
+the other identifiers unchanged:

 ```cpp
 template<typename> struct ignore_type {};